abdus/node-blog-api/README.md

 /api/blog/posts
 ```

 Retrieve all posts from database.
-This enpoint accept URL parameter (`?email=me@myself.com`) to filter results.
+This enpoint accept URL parameter (`?draft=false`) to filter results.